-- 1. Check the NVME Specification version supported by DUT using the value reported in the Identify Controller Data Structure VER field (83:80).
-If the DUT supports v1.4 or lower skip this test. - 2.
-Retrieve a list of all active NSIDs using an Identify Command to CNS 02h. - 3.
-Configure the Testing Station acting as a host to Check Bit 3 of the OACS field in the Identify Controller Data Structure to determine if the DUT supports Namespace Management.
+- 3. Configure the Testing Station acting as a host to Check Bit 3 of the OACS field in the Identify Controller Data Structure to determine if the DUT supports Namespace Management.
 If Bit 3 is set to 0, this test is not applicable. - 4.
 Configure the NVMe Host to issue an Identify command specifying CNS value 00h, a CSI value of 00h, with an NSID=FFFFFFFh, receive back an Identify Namespace data structure for the specified namespace with the Reported field entries.

-- 1. Verify that the requested data structure returns successfully in each step and that the Identify command specifying CNS=00h with an NSID=FFFFFFFh returns values in the following fields: NLBAF, MC, DPC, NMIC, NULBAF, and all LBA Format Support structures.
+- 1. Verify that the requested data structure returns successfully in each step and that the Identify command specifying CNS=00h with an NSID=FFFFFFh returns values in the following fields: NLBAF, MC, DPC, NMIC, NULBAF, and all LBA Format Support structures.
 That all other fields are cleared to 0h. - 2.
 Verify that all active namespaces have the same settings in their Identify CNS 00h data structure as the fields mentioned in Observable 1.